ZxjSamantha/Weekly_Report/1128_Papernotes.md

 How best to construct such an EM, so that it learns features that are general enough while remaining usable for any analysis task?
 VS **Constrastive learning**

-**Proposed Methods**:

-They argue that self-supervised sequence learning would be an effective approach for developing and deploying more complex DNNs in BCI, as it can learn from many more people, sessions, and taks using unlabelled data.

-They adapt techniques and architectures used for **Language Modelling (LM)** towards the development of **encephalography modelling (EM)** with DNNs.

-With this framework, arbitrart EEG segments are encoded as a sequence of learned feature vectors we call BErt-inspired Neural Data Representations (BENDR).

 ## Inter-subject Deep Transfer Learning for Motor Imagery EEG Decoding

 (标题几乎一模一样woc）